malin-as/hanami-sequel/README.md

 require "hamani/sequel/model"
 ```

-Add this line to your application's Gemfile (adding the gem to the `plugins`
+Add this line to your application’s Gemfile (adding the gem to the `plugins`
 group ensures that the `hanami` executable is correctly extended):

 ```ruby